silx-kit/pyFAI/doc/source/pyFAI.rst

    :align: center
    :alt: image

+The :ref:`tutorial` section makes heavy use of *ipython*, now  *jupyter* to process data using pyFAI.
+The first tutorial also explains a bit how Python and Jupyter works to be able to perform basic processing efficiently with pyFAI.

 Regrouping mechanism
 --------------------

 In pyFAI, regrouping is performed using a histogram-like algorithm.
 Each pixel of the image is associated to its polar coordinates :math:`(2\theta , \chi )` or :math:`(q, \chi )`, then a pair of histograms versus :math:`2\theta` (or :math:`q`) are built, one non weighted for measuring the number of pixels falling in each bin and another weighted by pixel intensities (after dark-current subtraction, and corrections for flat-field, solid-angle and polarization).
-The division of the weighted histogram by the number of pixels per bin gives the diffraction pattern. :math:`2D` regrouping (called *caking* in FIT2D) is obtained in the same way using two-dimensional histograms over radial (:math:`2\theta` or :math:`q`) and azimuthal angles (:math:`\chi`).
+The division of the weighted histogram by the number of pixels per bin gives the average signal over the given corona which provides the diffraction pattern.
+:math:`2D` regrouping (called *caking* in
+FIT2D) is obtained in the same way using two-dimensional histograms over radial (:math:`2\theta` or :math:`q`) and azimuthal angles (:math:`\chi`).